IntegratedSalad/LocalChat/design.md

 Parameters:
 1. RegType: "The service type followed by the protocol, separated by a dot (e.g. "_ftp._tcp")."
-1. Service Name: "specifies the service name to be registered."
+2. Service Name: "specifies the service name to be registered."
-2. Reply Domain: Always .local
+3. Reply Domain: Always .local
 Service has a fixed, constant type: **_localchathost._tcp**.
 Name is the host name providing this service.
+Should this class be overall used for services, not just for registration?
+We create an instance of it for the service that is registered by the host.
+Next we will be resolving the discovered services.

 Question: How to make sure that the service with the specific hostname is not registered twice?
 Is it done on the mDNS level?